mumble-voip/mumble-releng-vcpkg/README.md

 `./get-mumble_deps.sh`

 This will clone `vcpkg` and install the dependencies in the user's home directory.
-If you want to change the path, you ahve to edit `get-mumble_deps.sh` accordingly.
+If you want to change the path, you have to edit `get-mumble_deps.sh` accordingly.

 ## Building Mumble